 • Inattentive type: loses or misplaces things, easily distracted, forgetful, difficulty with tasks that take a lot of time and focus, challenges with organization, lack of attention to small details, trouble paying attention or closely following instructions

-• Hyperactive/impulsive type: restless, fidgets or can’t sit still, leaves seat unexpectedly, interrupts others on accident, tends to talk excessively, acts impulsively (quickly without thinking of the consequences), accidentally interrupts others, trouble waiting turns
+• Hyperactive/impulsive type: restless, fidgets or can’t sit still, leaves seat unexpectedly, interrupts others on accident, talks a lot, acts impulsively (quickly without thinking of the consequences), accidentally interrupts others, trouble waiting or taking turns

 • Combined type: symptoms of inattention, hyperactivity, and impulsivity

-Trouble focusing, having a lot of energy, or being forgetful are things that can happen to anyone.
-Experiencing these from time to time doesn’t necessarily mean that you have ADHD.
-To be diagnosed with ADHD, symptoms of the condition must have shown up before you were12 years old and must have some effect on your ability to get things done and get along with other people.
+Trouble focusing, having a lot of energy, and being forgetful are things that can happen to anyone.
+Experiencing these things from time to time doesn’t necessarily mean that you have ADHD.
+To be diagnosed with ADHD, symptoms of the condition must have shown up before you were 12 years old and must have some effect on your ability to get things done and get along with other people.

 What is autism spectrum disorder (ASD)?

-• Communication: trouble with back-and-forth conversations, infrequently start conversations with others, difficulty relating to others’ emotions, challenges communicating verbally, unable to communicate verbally, atypical or absent facial expressions, considered “blunt” by others
+• Communication: trouble with back-and-forth conversations, rarely starts conversations, difficulty recognizing others' emotions or relating to others' experiences, difficulty with verbal communication or unable to community verbally, atypical or absent facial expressions, considered “blunt” by others

-• Social skills: discomfort with eye contact, lack of interest in sharing thoughts or opinions with others, less interest in friendships, approach friendships differently, challenges understanding other peoples’ emotions
+• Social skills: discomfort with eye contact, less interest in or greater challenges with emotional closeness, approaches friendships and relationships differently, challenges understanding and responding to other peoples’ emotions

-• Behavior: fixations on very specific interests, desire to have routines and environment remain the same, behavioral rituals performed daily, repetitive movements or behaviors (“stims”) that help with self-soothing
+• Behavior: fixations on very specific interests, desire to have routines and environment remain the same, important behavioral rituals, repetitive movements or behaviors (“stims”) that help with self-soothing .

-This condition is called autism spectrum disorder because it can show up very differently for each person.
-Autism symptoms exist on a “spectrum”; some people with ASD find it a little hard to talk to others, while some may not talk at all.
-Certain people with ASD might feel bothered by strong lights and loud noises, while others can't be around any bright lights or loud sounds without using special gear like glasses or headphones.
+This condition is called autism spectrum disorder because it can show up very differently in different people.
+Autism symptoms exist on a “spectrum”; some people with ASD find it a little hard to talk to others, while others may not talk at all.
+Certain people with ASD might feel a little bothered by strong lights and loud noises, while others can't be around any bright lights or loud sounds without using special gear like glasses or headphones.

 Neurodivergence

 Both ADHD and ASD are called “neurodevelopmental disorders,” and people with one or both conditions are often referred to as “neurodivergent”.
 This is because your brain organizes and responds to information differently when you have ADHD or ASD.
 These differences can bring challenges, but they also bring unique strengths.
-Neurodivergent people and their loved ones learn toorganize, communicate, and presentinformation in unique and creative ways so things like friendships,parties, school, andworkare accessible for people with neurodevelopmental disordersjustas they would be for anyone else.
+Neurodivergent people and their loved ones learn to organize, communicate, and present information in unique and creative ways so people with neurodevelopmental disorders can participate in friendships, parties, school, and work just like anyone else.

 How can I get evaluated for ADHD or ASD?